 - 1 tbsp.
 Montreal steak spice (optional)

-- 2 large chicken breasts, halved crosswise, then each piece pounded to 1/4 inch thickness
+- 2 large chicken breasts, halved crosswise, each piece pounded ¼-in. thick

 - 3 cups all-purpose flour, divided

 - 2 1⁄2 cups bread crumbs

 - 1 tsp. garlic powder

 - 1 tsp. onion powder

 - 1⁄2 cayenne pepper

 - 3 large eggs

 - 2 tbsp. chile paste, such as Israeli schug

 - 2 tbsp. red wine vinegar